Black holes and causal nonlinear electrodynamics

-These results cannot be applied directly to NLED theories in the spacetime background of a black hole.
-However, let us consider the wave-propagation of some perturbation of the radial electric and magnetic fields of a spherically-symmetric charged black hole within a spherical shell bounded by the spheres $r=r_0\pm\epsilon$ for $r_0\gg r_H$ and $\epsilon \ll r_0-r_H$.
+Results on (a)causality properties of NLED theories in a Minkowski spacetime background cannot be applied without modification when the spacetime metric is that of an RN black hole.
+However, let us consider the wave-propagation of some perturbation of the radial electric and magnetic fields of a spherically-symmetric, and hence static, charged black hole within a spherical shell bounded by the spheres $r=r_0\pm\epsilon$ for $r_0\gg r_H$ and $\epsilon \ll r_0-r_H$.
 A small-amplitude but high frequency wave-packet centered at $r=r_0$ and propagating in a direction tangent to the radial unit vector will remain within the shell for long enough for it to be approximated as a small-amplitude plane wave moving in the constant static electromagnetic background defined by the fields at $r=r_0$.
-In this approximation the spacetime metric within some small volume of the shell centered around a choice of radial vector of length $r_0$ is \be ds^2\approx -\NN_0^2 dt^2 + \NN_0^{-2} dr^2 + r_0^2 d\ell^2(\bb{E}^2)\, \qquad \left[\NN_0 = \NN(r_0)\right]. \ee This is a Minkowski metric but with rescalings of the coordinates.
+In this approximation the spacetime metric within some small volume of the shell centered around a choice of radial vector of length $r_0$ is, approximately, \be ds^2\approx -\NN_0^2 dt^2 + \NN_0^{-2} dr^2 + r_0^2 d\ell^2(\bb{E}^2)\, \qquad \left[\NN_0 = \NN(r_0)\right]. \ee This is a Minkowski metric but with rescalings of the coordinates.